 Shakes or shingles are also common as the primary exterior cladding for Cape Cod houses.
 Vinyl and other polymeric siding are available in an array of shake and shingle profiles.

 A light to medium palette in all colors except reds, greens and browns is typical for Cape Cod houses.
 Dark gray or blue are options for shake or shingle cladding.
-Vinyl siding offers a diverse color palette, including more than 350 colors certified for color retention.
+Vinyl siding offers a diverse color palette, including more than 350 colors.

 Trim and Accessories: